Puddles Pity Party: 2010s

+2020s

 In 2022, Geier, as Puddles, made a guest appearance on the season 4 season finale of The Conners.

-In April 2024, he performed with A Perfect Circle, singing the song "The Hollow," as part of Maynard James Keenan's Sessanta tour.
+In April 2024, he performed with A Perfect Circle, singing the song The Hollow, as part of Maynard James Keenan's Sessanta tour.

-In August 2024, Puddles toured as an opening act for nine dates with Primus and Coheed and Cambria, and at some shows joined Primus onstage as a guest to sing "Holy Diver" by Dio.
+In August 2024, Puddles toured as an opening act for nine dates with Primus and Coheed and Cambria, and at some shows joined Primus onstage as a guest to sing Holy Diver by Dio.

 In September 2024, it was announced that Puddles would be touring as a special guest with "Weird Al" Yankovic on his "Bigger & Weirder 2025 Tour".
+He appeared again on Yankovic's 2026 tour of the same name.

+On April 1, 2026, Puddles made a surprise appearance at the Durham Performing Arts Center in Durham, North Carolina, during the penultimate song of Puscifer's set on their Normal Isn't tour.
+He was accompanied by opening act comic, Dave Hill, on guitar.
+They covered Van Halen's Ain't Talkin' 'Bout Love backed by Puscifer.
+Despite the strict "no phones" policy that Puscifer enforces at their concerts, frontman Maynard James Keenan permitted the audience to record the event in order to "document" it.
+Typically, only the final song of the set is permitted to be photographed.